oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/resources/system_it.conf.md

 In the node section, it enables or disables writing to the database during sync, and sets parameters related to event logging.

-Overall, this configuration file is an important part of the Alephium project, as it allows users to customize various aspects of the system to suit their needs.
+Overall, this configuration file is an important part of the Oxygenium project, as it allows users to customize various aspects of the system to suit their needs.
 For example, they can adjust the network parameters to optimize for their particular network environment, or set the API key to enable access control for their API.

 Here is an example of how to access the network section of this configuration file in Scala: